ZekeJin97/Customized-Language-Lesson-Generator/README.md

 # 🧠 LinguaPersonal

 A personalized language learning app that generates custom Spanish lessons and quizzes from user prompts using OpenAI's GPT-4.
-Think Duolingo — but actually gives a damn about your interests.
+Built with ❤️ for language learners who want personalized content that actually matters to them.

 ## 🚀 Features